 “It’s great.
 It’s what you hope for,” Friedemann-Sánchez says when asked how she feels about her work having such an impact.
 She and Grieve went about their advocacy strategically, bringing their research to the United Nations Human Rights Council (UNHRC) in 2018 and presenting it to other international organizations that could apply pressure on Colombia to address the issue.

-The most important meeting they attended was the United Nations’ Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) in February 2019 (pictured at left), when Colombia’s CEDAW convention was under review.
+The most important meeting they attended was the United Nations’ Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) in February 2019, when Colombia’s CEDAW convention was under review.

 “Colombia cares very much about what the world thinks about it, and the proposed new law is the result,” she says.